The LPPC Model

 5. Let data correct your pride: What you wanted to be true yields to what is actual.

-Do this consistently, and you will build a personal knowledge base.
-In coaching, and more importantly, in one's life, nothing transforms a human being more quickly than honest self-awareness.
+By consistently running any conflicting environmental or objective data through your subjective intentions, you will build a personal knowledge base.
+In coaching, and more importantly, in one's life, nothing transforms a human being more quickly than the combination of honest self-awareness and conscious performance.

 4. ACTIVATION — Ways to Move When You’re “Not Ready”

-• One change per rep: Don’t rebuild your life in a day; change one thing you will actually do today.
+• One change per rep: Don’t rebuild your life in a day; you have 12 levels of intentions.
+Select one that appears to be in conflict with the other levels and resolve it today.

-• Time-box the test: Try it for two sessions, then re-assess.
+• Time-box the test: Try it in two different contexts, then re-assess.

 • Ship the shot: Take it in public.
 Pressure teaches the last 10% no drill can.

-Action refines perception.
 Perception guides action.
+Action reveals conflictive perceptions.
 Behavior is the control of perception.
-Activation keeps you out of theory-land and squarely in your life.
+Activation keeps you out of theory-land and squarely in your life, under your control.

-• Play: Act in the arena.
+• Play (Learn): Act in the arena.
 Sweat, miss, score, repeat.

-• Coach: Step to the rail.
+• Coach (Know): Step to the rail.
 Observe, name, and choose the next experiment.

-Sometimes you’re more player than coach.
-Sometimes more coach than player.
-Life needs both.
-When you're attentive, your life demands both.
-When the player in me is hot-headed, the coach in me slows the breath and keeps the plan.
-When the coach in me becomes a critic, the player in me reminds him that we learn by doing.
+A highly developed person reflects the hybrid coach-play perspective of causal intuition.
+However, most of us, less developed beings, are sometimes more of a player than a coach.
+Then, at other times, more coach than player.
+For livelihood development, the roles of student (learning) and teacher (knowing) are inescapable.
+However, since conscious performance requires both, your focus must remain on a fully attentive life and learning to embody both.
+When the player in me is hot-headed, the coach in me slows my breath and keeps to the game plan.
+When the coach in me becomes a critic or a cynic, the player in me reminds him that we learn by doing first, then developing.

 Experience — Why 1965–1985?